 If you want to learn more about crop problems in chickens, read our in-depth article on ‘Crop Issues‘.

 Mites & Lice

 Red mites, however, are blood-sucking parasites that hide in cracks and crevices of the chicken coop during the day.
-They only leave their hideouts at night to bite and feed on the birds.
+They only leave their hideouts to bite and feed on the birds at night.
 This leaves the flock with bite marks, skin irritation, rashes, and scarring.

 The biting also disturbs the birds in their sleep.
 The lack of sleep will cause them to be more stressed during the day and walk around shaking their head.

 Getting rid of red mites can be really tricky without pesticides, and prevention is better than cure.
 Plastic chicken coops, like the Omlet chicken coop, for example, are less prone to parasite infestations than traditional wooden coops.
 But there are many other precautions you can take to make your chicken and chicken coop less interesting for these parasites.

 A gapeworm is a tiny red parasitic worm that nestles in the windpipe of a chicken.
 Gapeworms feed on the chicken’s blood and cause small internal nodules and damage to the chicken’s respiratory system.

 After infection, multiple worms will host in the windpipe, making it difficult for them to breathe properly.
 The worms are especially problematic for smaller chickens with smaller windpipes like bantams and young chicks.

 Apart from shaking their head, you will also see them: